B. Venkateshwarlu: Startups UnLimiteD

 Startups UnLimiteD is a forthcoming television reality show, created by Venkateshwarlu Bulemoni to support aspirants to become entrepreneurs.
-The Startups UnLimiteD television reality show is produced by Cinetaria.in and broadcast on one leading Telugu TV Channel from Autumn 2022 onwards.
+The Startups UnLimiteD television reality show is produced by Cinetaria Media Works and broadcast on one leading Telugu TV Channel from Autumn 2024 onwards.

 Startups UnLimiteD is a televised contest that combines the high drama and popularity of Reality TV with educational content to create "edutainment".